ydaniels/soccerstreamscss/README.md

 ## Once changes to stylesheet.css are finished:

-1. Commit the change here
+1. Minify stylesheet.css with http://www.cleancss.com/css-minify/
-2. Minify stylesheet.css with http://www.cleancss.com/css-minify/
+2. Copy minified CSS to subreddit stylesheet.
-3. Save the minified CSS to minified.css
+3. Bug test.
-4. Commit the change here
+4. If it works, commit the change to stylesheet.css
-5. Copy all minified CSS to the subreddit stylesheet.
+5. Save the minified CSS to minified.css and commit the change here